 To claim this credit, keep track of GST/HST paid on all eligible small business expenses so that you can claim them when you file your GST/HST return.
 Be sure to keep your receipts should you be required to back up your claims.

 What expenses are eligible for input tax credits?

-To claim an input tax credit, the expense(s) must be reasonable in quality, nature, and cost in relation to the nature of your business.
+To claim an input tax credit, the expense(s) must be reasonable in quality, nature, and cost as it relates to the nature of your small business.
 According to the CRA’s website, the following expenses may be eligible for input tax credits:

 - Business-use-of-home expenses